NJGA Tour Rules

 Current USGA Rule of Golf, National Junior Golf Association rules, and local course rules apply.
 Changes or amendments by the National Junior Golf Association Committee are permitted.

 18 Tour Rules:

 1. Dress Code: Players and caddies must adhere to the following dress code: only golf attire is permitted.
 Players are prohibited from wearing shoes with metal spikes, short shorts, swimwear, denim of any kind, t-shirts and tank tops.
 Players and caddies without appropriate attire will not be permitted to participate.

 2. Code of Conduct: Violations of the code of conduct includes: abusive language, club throwing, slamming club on the ground, cheating, disrespect of volunteers and officials, abuse to the golf course or the facilities, littering, or any other conduct unbecoming of a player.

 First Offense: warning; Second Offense - two-stroke penalty; Third Offense: disqualification.
-Repeated violations may lead to rejection of future entries.
+Repeated violations may lead to the rejection of future entries.
 No use of tobacco, drugs, or alcoholic beverage for the players or caddies.
-Use will result in disqualification.
+The use will result in disqualification.
 Gambling by players or caddies will result in disqualification.